gpetho/preverb/Grashchenkov.md

 A common property of lexemes in the IDENTITY class is their ability to mark both of their participants with a conjoined noun phrase (426) or a plural number (427):

-(426) (Internet)
+(426) (Internet)<br/>
-Zachastuyu mozhno uvidet' paru, v kotoroy muzhchina i zhenshchina pokhozhi drug na druga kak brat i sestra. often can see pair-ACC, in which man-NOM and woman-NOM similar-PL друг on other like brother and sister.
+Zachastuyu mozhno uvidet' paru, v kotoroy muzhchina i zhenshchina pokhozhi drug na druga kak brat i sestra.<br/>
+often can see pair-ACC, in which man-NOM and woman-NOM similar-PL друг on other like brother and sister.<br/>
 'Often one can see a couple in which the man and woman are similar to each other like brother and sister.'

-(427) (Internet)
+(427) (Internet)<br/>
-Eto rodstvenniki s raznitsey v vozraste boleye 200 let, no oni pokhozhi kak nikto drugoy! this relatives-NOM with difference-INSTR in age more 200 years, but they similar-PL like no one other!
+Eto rodstvenniki s raznitsey v vozraste boleye 200 let, no oni pokhozhi kak nikto drugoy!<br/>
+this relatives-NOM with difference-INSTR in age more 200 years, but they similar-PL like no one other!<br/>
 'These are relatives with an age difference of more than 200 years, but they are similar like no one else!'

-… yesli neytrino i antineytrino tozhdestvenny, rozhdayutsya 2 elektrona… … if neutrino-NOM and antineutrino-NOM identical-PL, are.born 2 electrons-NOM… '…if the neutrino and antineutrino are identical, 2 electrons are born…' Vse kletki organizma tozhdestvenny po prirode. all cells-NOM organism-GEN identical-PL by nature.
+… yesli neytrino i antineytrino tozhdestvenny, rozhdayutsya 2 elektrona…<br/>
+… if neutrino-NOM and antineutrino-NOM identical-PL, are.born 2 electrons-NOM…<br/>
+'…if the neutrino and antineutrino are identical, 2 electrons are born…'

+Vse kletki organizma tozhdestvenny po prirode.<br/>
+all cells-NOM organism-GEN identical-PL by nature.<br/>
 'All cells of the organism are identical by nature.'

 Adjectives of this class predicate an identical relationship between participants: X and Y (Z.Pl) are in relation A means 'X (one part of Z) is in relation A to Y and Y (the other part of Z) is in relation A to X (the first part of Z)'.
 Alongside this encoding method, it is possible to use a plural pronoun and the comitative preposition _s_ 'with': _Oni s Petyey pokhozhi / zhenaty_ 'They are similar / married to Petya', etc. For such semantic participants, we will reserve the label _kontragent_ 'contragent', see more details below.

 An alternative way of marking is to retain (attributive or predicative) agreement with one of the participants in the identity relation and specify the second using prepositional-case or oblique-case constructions:

-(428) (Internet)
+(428) (Internet)<br/>
-Chekhertma pokhozha na presnyy kurinyy bul'on.
+Chekhertma pokhozha na presnyy kurinyy bul'on.<br/>
-Chekhertma similar-F.SG to bland chicken broth-ACC.
+Chekhertma similar-F.SG to bland chicken broth-ACC.<br/>
 'Chekhertma is similar to bland chicken broth.'

-(429) (Internet)
+(429) (Internet)<br/>
-Etot protsess tozhdestvenen mnogokratno uskorennoy prirodnoy ochistke vody pod vozdeystviyem solnechnogo sveta i kisloroda. this process-NOM identical-M.SG many.times accelerated natural purification-DAT water-GEN under influence-INSTR solar light-GEN and oxygen-GEN.
+Etot protsess tozhdestvenen mnogokratno uskorennoy prirodnoy ochistke vody pod vozdeystviyem solnechnogo sveta i kisloroda.<br/>
+this process-NOM identical-M.SG many.times accelerated natural purification-DAT water-GEN under influence-INSTR solar light-GEN and oxygen-GEN.<br/>
 'This process is identical to a manifold accelerated natural water purification under the influence of sunlight and oxygen.'

 The prepositional-case marking of the second contragent differs for different adjectives of this class, but it demonstrates some regular patterns – for example, most adjectives of this class attach the second participant in the dative case: _tozhdestvennyy / ekvivalentnyy / ravnyy / parallel'nyy komu ili chemu-libo_ 'identical / equivalent / equal / parallel to someone or something', etc.